Do I have to pay my health insurance carrier back out of my settlement?

-The answer to this question is usually “yes.”
-Most health insurance plans contain a subrogation clause that requires you to reimburse them out of any recovery you make from a third party who has an obligation to pay your medical expenses.
+Most health insurance plans contain a clause that requires you to reimburse them out of any settlement or judgment you recover from a third party who has an obligation to pay your medical expenses.
+If you fail to pay them back after they have paid your medical expenses related to the accident you made a recovery in, they can sue you for their money back.
+This is known as “subrogation.”

 What is Subrogation?

-Subrogation is the right to be reimbursed for expenses paid on behalf of another.
-There are three types of subrogation: statutory, contractual, and equitable.
+Subrogation is a right to be reimbursed for expenses paid on behalf of another.
+This right must be created by statute, contract, or equitable principles of law.

 What is Statutory Subrogation?